In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Scrub or peel the sweet potato.
 Cut the potato into 1-inch pieces.

-On a sheet pan, drizzle the sweet potato with 1 tablespoon oil; season generously with salt and pepper and toss to coat.
+On a sheet pan, drizzle the sweet potato with 1 to 2 tablespoons oil; season generously with salt and pepper and toss to coat.
 Spread in an even layer and roast, stirring halfway through, until the potato is tender and lightly browned, 20 to 25 minutes.
-Meanwhile, start the turkey picadillo.
+Meanwhile, start the picadillo.

 - Peel and coarsely chop the onion.